-We have 30 children altogether in our nursery who are 3 and turning 4 this year or over the summer: 16 boys and 14 girls attending either part time and full time.
-Staff are always available at the door for day to day enquiries but if you wish to have a private meeting to discuss a matter of any kind, this can be arranged.
+We have 31 children altogether in our Nursery most who are 3 and some age 4.
+13 boys and 18 girls attending either part time or full time.
+Staff are always available at the school gates for day to day enquiries but if you wish to have a private meeting to discuss a matter of any kind, this can be arranged.
 We do kindly ask that you use DOJO effectively for any quires or concerns.

 These allow us to cover all of the areas of the EYFS curriculum which include:

 - Personal, Social and Emotional Development

 - Understanding of the World

 Click on the link for more information about the Early Learning Framework which acts as a guide for us to support your child in the best way possible.

 As your child learns and makes progress during their time at SJF nursery, we record their achievements in an online ‘learning journal’ through Tapestry.
 With a secure username and password, you will be able to view all of your child’s observations, photographs and even videos from their time in Nursery.
 Nursery Staff will use school iPods to take photos, video and make written observations of your child’s learning.
 They will reference your child’s learning to the Early Years Curriculum, so you will know in which area of learning your child is achieving and the age-band they were working in for that activity.
 You will even receive an email telling you when a new observation is available for you to view.
 Then you can look at the observation together with your child and talk about their learning together.

 Welcome to our Spring Term in Nursery.
 We have learnt so much so far and we are raring to go to see where our learning takes us next.